seqcode/cross-species-domain-adaptation/README.md

 Now you are ready to train models!

 Direct the python scripts to the correct filepaths by editing the "ROOT" and the two genome filepaths in `2_train_and_test_models/default_params.py`.
+If these genome FASTAs do not already have corresponding FASTA indexes in the same directory, you will need to make them -- see `2_train_and_test_models/default_params.py` for how to do that with Pyfaidx.
 Then you can run either `run_training.sh` to train non-domain-adaptive models or `run_DA_training.sh` to train domain-adaptive models.
 Afterwards, you can walk through any downstream analysis or re-create any of the main figures from the manuscript using the Jupyter notebooks in `3_manuscript_figure_and_table_notebooks/`.
 That's it!

 ## Dependencies
 - Python ~ 3.7